be_ixf;ym_202306 d_08; ct_300

 Five Things To Know

 Interval Funds have been proliferating as the number of launches scales up and assets under management grow.
-While these funds are very attractive to their traditional investors – sophisticated institutions and pension funds – growth is also being driven by individual retail investors who are attracted by the features of these funds.
+While these funds are attractive to their traditional investors – sophisticated institutions and pension funds – growth is also being driven by individual retail investors who are attracted by the features of these funds.
 We break down what you need to know into five easy pieces.

 What are Interval Funds?

 Interval funds aren’t a strategy – they’re a structure.
 It’s just a way to describe a type of closed-end fund that continuously offers new shares for sale, but buys back existing shares only during specified periods, or intervals.
 Why is that important?
 Because by limiting liquidity, a manager may be able to deploy strategies that require long-term investments.
-Because the structures are registered 1940 act funds, they can be offered to individual investors without the burden of high minimums and net worth requirements.
+Because the structures are registered 1940 Act funds, they can be offered to individual investors without the burden of high minimums and net worth requirements.

-Growth in Interval Fund Launches, 2018-2021
+Growth in Interval Fund Launches, 2015-2022

 Source: Interval Funds Tracker, based on SEC data.